 All photographs about Palmetto Bluff in my new book and on this website are copyrighted by Gerald B. Graves.

-All images on this site and articles written by John Samuel Graves, III, are copyrighted and cannot be downloaded or used in any manner without written permission.
+All other images on this site and articles written by John Samuel Graves, III, are also copyrighted and cannot be downloaded or used in any manner without written permission.